-To accommodate rapidly changing business needs, an ever-changing technology landscape and the different users who need access (e.g., employees, non-employees, business partners and customers), organizations need a flexible access control framework.
-Newer technologies have allowed organizations to effectively adopt access control frameworks that complement and build on traditional RBAC, including attribute-based access control (ABAC) and policy-based access control (PBAC).
+To accommodate rapidly changing business needs, an ever-changing technology landscape and the different users who need access (e.g., employees, non-employees, business partners and customers), organisations need a flexible access control framework.
+Newer technologies have allowed organisations to effectively adopt access control frameworks that complement and build on traditional RBAC, including attribute-based access control (ABAC) and policy-based access control (PBAC).
 A hybrid RBAC, ABAC and PBAC framework is the best practice approach to establishing risk-based conditional access, effective access governance and a Zero Trust environment.
-Utilizing a hybrid approach of RBAC, ABAC and PBAC allows organizations to address common access management issues.
+Utilising a hybrid approach of RBAC, ABAC and PBAC allows organisations to address common access management issues.

 Best Practice – Hybrid RBAC, ABAC and PBAC

 The proposed hybrid access control framework leverages the combined strengths of RBAC, ABAC and PBAC access management frameworks.
 RBAC simplifies access to systems and applications by bundling access into roles.
 A best practice is to group users with similar job functional access into a single role regardless of job title or other human capital management attributes.
 RBAC will reduce the number of access requests since managers will be able to request access at the role level instead of specifying specific permissions needed for each system.
 Access recertifications can be performed at the role level, which will streamline and increase the efficacy of the recertifications.
 Business-friendly roles will increase transparency of access and will reduce the risk of rubber stamping.